A spacious kitchen with wooden beams, white cabinets, a wooden dining table, and purple chairs. Plants adorn the table and countertop.

 Yes, you can usually live in your house while renovating.
 This is normally a matter of choice and depends on how extensive the work is.

-Be sure to inform your insurer about whether the property will be occupied, so they can tailor your cover accordingly.
+Be sure to inform your insurer about whether the property will be occupied, so they can tailor your cover and make sure you have the right insurance during renovation works in place.

 If a major incident renders your home uninhabitable during renovation works, we can also cover the cost of temporary accommodation if you choose our Premier Plus cover.